salcedoe/MtMdocs/docs/volumeProcessing/volshow.md

 ![volshow with parula colormap and title](images/volshow-ctacardio-crop-parula-title.png){ width="450"}

-## Customizing the Render using `mmSetVolShowColors`
+## `mmSetVolShowColors`

 `mmSetVolShowColors` is a utility function for **`volshow`** that simplifies the customization of the display.
-It automatically changes the background color of the `volshow` background to white and the applies a Medical alphamap and colormap to the volume render.
+It automatically changes the background color of the `volshow` background to white and then applies a Medical alphamap and colormap to the volume render.
 The alpha- and colormaps are the same options available in the [Medical Volume Viewer](medVolumeViewer.md)

 To use, first display a volume using `volshow` and then simply input the handle from `volshow` into `mmSetVolShowColors`.